LearnTeachCode/intro-javascript-class/week-3/3-3-firebase-set-remove.md

 Compared to [displaying data (which we learned about in the previous section)](https://github.com/LearnTeachCode/intro-javascript-class/blob/may-2018-int/week-3/3-2-firebase-event-listener.md), modifying data in Firebase is *much* easier!

+In these next challenges, we'll take our first look at adding, updating, and deleting data with our shared Firebase database.

 <hr/>

 <br/>